UniBee-Billing/unibee/README.md

 For more information, please refer to our [documentation](https://docs.unibee.dev/documentation/overview/introduction).

+## 🚀 Explore UniBee Cloud (SaaS)

+Looking for a fully managed experience?
+Check out [UniBee Cloud](https://unibee.dev) — our hosted SaaS version with automatic scaling, built-in analytics, and premium support.
+**Note:** UniBee Cloud is a paid service.

+---

-## ⌨️ Getting started
+## ⌨️ Getting started with standalone deployment
-Before you start, make sure you have the following tools installed on your machine:
+Before you begin, make sure you have the following tools installed on your machine:

 - [Docker](https://docs.docker.com/engine/install/)
 - [Docker Compose](https://docs.docker.com/compose/install/)